karunakarrao/DevOps/Ansible/Ansible-commands.md

 Ping/Pong status check:
 -----------------------
-	$ ansible all -m ping -i inventory	--> ad-hoc command to ping all the severs avaiable in
+	$ ansible all -m ping -i inventory	--> ad-hoc command to ping all the severs
 	$ ansible all -m command -a uptime -i inventory --> to check server uptime on all inventory hosts
 	$ ansible all -m copy -a "src=~/src/file1 dest=~/dest/file1" -i inventory --> copy the source file to destination.
 	$ ansible localhost -m command -a uptime -i inventory --> to check the server uptime on localhost using ansible command